Restaurant success can come from many paths, and for Tilman Fertitta , that path has lead to riches.

 You have to know the operations side, you have to know the sales and marketing side and you better know the numbers and financial side.
 If you only know one or two of those, you’re going to be unsuccessful. - Tilman Fertitta

 When you know your numbers, you’ll know your business.
 Your numbers will tell you your sales, food cost and labor margins.
 If you don’t know or understand these numbers on your restaurant reports, it could be detrimental to your business.
 Your numbers allow you to analyze the problems of your business and see if things are profitable or not.

-Fertitta is resilient.
-He’s been in the business for over 20 years, and he’s acknowledged his mistakes and opportunities he’s missed.
-But he holds his head high for one reason: he never gave up.
+Fertitta is resilient, he’s been in business for over 25 years, and acknowledges he has made mistakes, but he holds his head high for one reason: he never gave up.
 Often, business professionals take constant signs of failure as a means of defeat.
 For Fertitta, even in the face of bankruptcy, he still prevailed.
 The key is to stay hungry and have high standards.
 Fertitta takes calculated risks, surrounds himself with people who know how to do things he doesn't, and focuses on the bigger picture.

 The mountain of skills that he has, he has honed to excel at.
 In other words, the things he knows how to do, he does well.
 He’s meticulous, detail orientated, and efficient - all values that he puts into his businesses.
 Since his acquisition of Landry’s, he has purchased a multitude of restaurants, and slowly transformed Landry’s into the monster hospitality group it is today.